kevinolsson/react-scss-webpack/README.md

 # React + Scss + Webpack
 Nothing fancy.
-Just a starting point for myself when creating webapps with React and Scss.
+Just a starting point for myself when starting React projects.
+It has everything I personally like using.
 Contains the following:
 - React
 - Scss
   - Breakpoint slicer